masha256/yii-assetcompiler/README.md

 This extension uses the [Google Closure compiler](https://developers.google.com/closure/compiler/) and [lessphp](http://leafo.net/lessphp/) to compile your assets into combined/optimized versions.
 The extension can do this compilation on the fly (using the autoCompile/forceCompile configuration parameters) but is designed to be compiled at deployment time using a yii console command.
 Views and layouts then make reference to the asset groups to bring in either the compiled asset (production mode) or the raw asset components (in developer mode).

-The lessphp compiler was chosen because it is compatible with the [Bootstrap](http://twitter.github.com/bootstrap/) framework.
+The lessphp compiler was chosen because it is compatible with the [Bootstrap](http://twitter.github.com/bootstrap/) framework's usage of LESS.

 Dependencies
 ------------

-This extension replies on [Google Closure compiler](https://developers.google.com/closure/compiler/) and [lessphp](http://leafo.net/lessphp/).
-Version 0.3.5 or later is required due to its support for compressed css mode.
+This extension uses on [Google Closure compiler](https://developers.google.com/closure/compiler/) and [lessphp](http://leafo.net/lessphp/).
+For lessphp, version 0.3.5 or later is required due to its support for compressed css mode.

 By default, the extension will look for these packages installed in `protected/vendor/googleclosure` and `protected/vendor/lessphp`, respectively.
 Simply extract compiler-latest.zip into protected/vendor/googleclosure and lessphp-0.3.5.tar.gz into protected/vendor/lessphp.